-The HEA provides funding to support a number of ICT initiatives such as retention, summer camps, provision of additional Level 8 numbers on ICT programmes.
+The HEA provides funding to support a number of ICT initiatives such as retention and summer camps.

 The HEA Information Technology Investment Fund (ITIF)

 The HEA administers the above fund which provides annual funding to HEI’s to support initiatives in ICT programme retention and the provision of summer computing camps for second level students.